$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Solvers

 To look further into these differences, we perform several simulations with different spatial and temporal resolutions, as shown in \cref{fig:res}.
-The timestep was $\Delta t=\Delta x/(c4)$ and $\Delta y = \Delta x = 4\lambda$.
+Since the FB and EC solvers produce similar results, we have excluded FB from the subsequent simulations.
+The timestep was $\Delta t=\Delta x/(4c)$ and $\Delta y = \Delta x = 4\lambda$.
 At high resolution ($\Delta x = \lambda/32$), Smilei and $\pi$-PIC show strong agreement at the front of the wake, but a qualitative difference emerges at the rear end of the wake.
 Additionally, Smilei converges to a solution faster with resolution, as the electric field for $\Delta x=\lambda/32$ and $\Delta x=\lambda/16$ is practically identical -- which is not the case for $\pi$-PIC.

 For lower resolution there is a decrease in impact of the laser for both codes, shown at the front of the wake.
 This is to be expected, since the ponderomotive force which drives the wake, is an averaged force and by under-sampling the oscillations of the field the particles experience a lower effective push.
 For $\pi$-PIC there is also an effective decrease of plasma wavelength for lower resolutions.
 Smilei, on the other hand, shows a decrease in propagation speed of the wake which becomes progressively worse with resolution.
 At a resolution of $n_x/\lambda=4$ (red line) the head of the wake is almost out of window.